Corporate haven: Execution

-Building the tools requires advanced legal and accounting skills that can create the BEPS tools in a manner that is acceptable to major global jurisdictions and that can be encoded into bilateral tax-treaties, and do not look like "tax haven" type activity.
+Building the tools requires advanced legal and accounting skills that can create the BEPS tools in a manner that is acceptable to major global jurisdictions and that can be encoded into bilateral tax treaties, and does not look like a "tax haven" type activity.
 Most modern corporate tax havens therefore come from established financial centres where advanced skills are in-situ for financial structuring.
 In addition to being able to create the tools, the haven needs the respectability to use them.
 Large high-tax jurisdictions like Germany do not accept IP–based BEPS tools from Bermuda but do from Ireland.
 Similarly, Australia accepts limited IP–based BEPS tools from Hong Kong but accepts the full range from Singapore.

 Tax academics identify a number of elements corporate havens employ in supporting respectability:

 Aspects

 Misnomer

-Whereas jurisdictions traditionally labelled as tax havens, often having marketed themselves as such, modern Offshore Financial Centres robustly refute the tax haven label.
-This is to ensure that other higher-tax jurisdictions, from which the corporate's main income and profits often derive, will sign bilateral tax-treaties with the haven, and also to avoid being black-listed.
+While jurisdictions traditionally labelled as tax havens have often marketed themselves as such, modern Offshore Financial Centres reject the tax haven label.
+This is to ensure that other higher-tax jurisdictions, from which the corporate's main income and profits often originate, will sign bilateral tax-treaties with the haven, and also to avoid being black-listed.

 This issue has caused debate on what constitutes a tax haven, with the OECD most focused on transparency (the key issue of traditional tax havens), but others focused on outcomes such as total effective corporate taxes paid.
 It is common to see the media, and elected representatives, of a modern corporate tax haven ask the question, "Are we a tax haven ?"

 For example, when it was shown in 2014, prompted by an October 2013 Bloomberg piece, that the effective tax rate of U.S. multinationals in Ireland was 2.2% (using the U.S. Bureau of Economic Analysis method), it led to denials by the Irish Government and the production of studies claiming Ireland's effective tax rate was 12.5%.
 However, when the EU fined Apple in 2016, Ireland's largest company, €13 billion in Irish back taxes (the largest tax fine in corporate history), the EU stated that Apple's effective tax rate in Ireland was approximately 0.005% for the 2004-2014 period.
 The EU's position was found, on appeal in the EU's court, to be unsupported by the facts.
 However, the G7 leaders in the wake of reporting about a Microsoft subsidiary's level of taxation in 2020, have proposed an agreement on a global minimum corporate tax rate of 15%.